sevginuroksuz/sevginuroksuz/README.md

 ## About Me -`♡´-

-Merhaba! 👋 I'm **Sevgi Nur**, a Computer Engineering undergrad at **Bursa Technical University**.
+Hi! 👋 I'm **Sevgi Nur**, a Computer Engineering undergrad at **Bursa Technical University**.
 I'm passionate about building scalable web applications, exploring cybersecurity techniques, and architecting on the cloud.
 I love sharing tutorials, translating song lyrics, and creating content that helps others learn.

 ## 🛠️ Tech Stack